rrthomas/beetle/README.md

 * _[A simple debugger for the Beetle virtual machine](doc/debugger.pdf)_
 The user guide for Beetle’s debugger.

-The following documents include extra material not covered in Beetle’s documentation:
+The following documents contain extra material on Beetle’s design, but many details are out of date:

 * _[An Introduction to the Beetle Forth Virtual Processor](doc/papers/intro.pdf)_
 An introduction to the system; this is the best paper to read first.
 It was published in ACM SIGPLAN Notices February 1997.